 - Worrying excessively about their kids

+We are parenting in a constantly changing world.
+The Pandemic, weather events and the high cost of living are just recent examples of disrupting stressors for families.
+Disruption disconnects.
+However, stress management for busy parents gives an opportunity to learn ways that will work for our family.
+It provides an opportunity to reconnect.
 We can begin to balance this equation by increasing connection and building rapport even when we’re busy, juggling agendas and feeling worried.
 It may sound even more overwhelming, but the truth is, making time for family connection is a necessity not a nice to have.

 We can build and strengthen connection with our children by implementing a regular school routine, having regular meals and getting up going to bed at the same time.
 These basic rhythms build familiarity and a sense of belonging.

 Parenting is a giant experiment in raising our awareness of ourselves and of others.
+Stress management for busy parents can be difficult to do in our busy modern lifestyle.

 It sounds counterintuitive, but if we want to go faster we need to slow down.
 We need to focus on the tiny human exchanges that really matter.
 These can get lost in busyness, unless we know where to look for them.

 When we slow down in the moment and reflect on what is happening we are consciously observing.
 Consciously observing when our child throws something across the room or struggles in another way is powerful.
 This is because we are gaining information which gives us clues about our children’s needs.
-Do they have trouble regulating emotion?
-Is there a need for them to develop more emotional literacy?
-By raising our awareness, being a conscious observer, helps us to understand ourselves better and gives kids an opportunity to self-evaluate.
+Do they have trouble regulating emotion? https://gtgparenting.co.nz/2023/01/big-tantrums-and-little-kids/

 The stronger our connection is with our child, the safer they will feel and the better they will behave.
 Remember that all of us are more than how we behave.
 We can stand back a bit as that conscious observer and pay attention.
 Every interaction gives us an opportunity to learn what we can do to help children.
 We can focus our time and our energy in this area instead of reacting to events.
 It’s worth slowing down if you want to go faster.